pmndrs/react-use-measure/readme.md

 type Options = {
   // Debounce events in milliseconds debounce?: number | { scroll: number; resize: number }
-  // React to nested scroll changes scroll?: boolean
+  // React to nested scroll changes, don't use this if you know your view is static scroll?: boolean
 }